GTCG/PY4E-Capstone-Deathrow/README.md

 * Open gword.htm to see a word cloud.
 This cloud is based on the file gword.js
 * See the beauty of the word cloud :)

+I've also made a small screencast.
+You can find it [here](https://www.youtube.com/watch?v=R2cGUJTw6lc)

 Feel free to report bugs, fixes, or stuff to make the program better in general.